 Language proficiency enhances your personal skillset in an increasingly international business environment.
 Improving your competency in a language you have already studied or learning a new language relevant to your goals will expand your personal and professional horizons.

 Media B.A. students must show proficiency at the fourth-semester level of a foreign language.
-Learn more about the foreign language requirement for a College of Arts + Sciences degree.
+Learn more about the foreign language requirement for a College of Arts and Sciences degree.

 Below is a sampling of language study resources available to students at IU Bloomington: